 Pregnancy: The safety and effectiveness of using this medication during pregnancy have not been studied.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if glycopyrrolate passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children less than 3 years of age.

 What other drugs could interact with this medication?

 There may be an interaction between glycopyrrolate and any of the following: